MimiOnuoha/Philosophy-of-Data/README.md

 **Week Two: September 12**
-*Archives, Collections, Memory, part 1*
+*Archives, Collections, Memory, part 1: A World Remembered*
 Data begins with storage, collection, memory.
+In this class, we'll talk about what that storage looks like physically, how we reconcile with a world where (nearly) everything can be saved, and what forms data can take.
+Technical exercise: introduction to the command line via git.

+**Week Three: September 19**
+*Archives, Collections, Memory, part 2: Deleting, Erasing, Removing*
 [Fundamentals of programming in Python]

-**Week Three: September 19**
-*Archives, Collections, Memory, part 2*

 **Week Four: September 26**
 *Web Scraping and the World As Computer*